jecki/DHParser/documentation_src/manuals/transform.rst

 simplifying and streamlining syntax trees in a much for fine-grained manner than is possible at the parsing stage (see :ref:`simplifying_syntax_trees`).

+A "concrete syntax tree" is a data tree, the structure of which represents the grammatical structure of a text according to a given grammar.
+If unabridged, the concatenated content of all leaf-nodes of the concrete syntax tree yields the text original document.
+Thus, the shape and the content of the concrete syntax tree is precisely determined by the grammar and the text-document which must be written in a language adhering to this grammar.

+There does not exist and cannot exist any precise definition of what an abstract syntax tree (AST) is.
+Roughly put, an abstract syntax tree is a tree, the structure of which represents the structure of the contained data.
+However, it very much depends on what you'd like to do with the data what this structure is.
+Most oft the time there a several reasonable alternatives, anyway.
+Because, *the* abstract syntax tree does not exist and neither is their a single algorithm that could derive the abstract syntax tree from the concrete syntax tree for any given grammar.

+However, the transformations from concrete to abstract syntax trees are typically, fairly streamlined and can often be composed of the same recurring building-blocks.
+Or, put differently, the AST-transformations (i.e. transformations from the concrete to an abstract syntax tree) of different grammars or different parts of the same grammar, differ merely, or at least mostly, in the the rearrangement of the same transformation functions.

+This is the basic idea that motivates the declarative tree-transformation technique provided by DHParser for AST-transformations.

 Declarative Tree-Transformation
 -------------------------------